-LA Area: Captains are encouraged to honor reschedule requests when the opposing captain provides reasonable notice prior to the scheduled match date.
-However, teams should NOT automatically expect to receive the opportunity to reschedule a match unless it is a "No Penalty" Reschedule.
+Captains are encouraged to honor reschedule requests when the opposing captain provides reasonable notice prior to the scheduled match.
+That said, teams should NOT automatically expect to receive the opportunity to reschedule a match.

 Unplayable conditions: In case of rain, it is based on wet court conditions at match time.
 It is most important that people are safe on the courts.
 For liability reasons, a facility director may make that decision or more commonly, it will be determined by the players in the match.